physimals/physimals/_pages/software.md

 <figure>
 <img src="{{ site.url }}{{ site.baseurl }}/images/software/ukbiobank_logo.jpg" width="20%">
 </figure>
-* Out tools have been used in the diffusion MRI processing for generation of *imaging-derived phenotypes (IDPs)* from the data of the population-level
+* Our tools have been used in the diffusion MRI processing for generation of *imaging-derived phenotypes (IDPs)* from the data of the population-level
   [UK Biobank Imaging](https://imaging.ukbiobank.ac.uk){:target="_blank"}